m0ru/bak/02a_state_of_the_art.md

 .name;
 ```

-As you can see writing applications in angular requires quite a few concepts to get started (this section only contains the essentials, you can find a full list in the angular documentation^[<https://docs.angularjs.org/guide/concepts>].
+As you can see writing applications in angular requires quite a few concepts to get started (this section only contains the essentials, you can find a full list in the angular documentation^[<https://docs.angularjs.org/guide/concepts> (accessed 2018-06-18).].
 Accordingly, the learning curve is rather steep, especially if you want to use the framework well and avoid a lot of the pitfalls for beginners, that otherwise result in hard to debug and unmaintainable code.

 <!-- TODO TODO TODO long list of TODOs @ angular-mvc